How to Find the Right CNA School near Winner South Dakota

-The Function of a Nursing Assistant
+The Job of a Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

 - Keeping a record of patient’s health status